customsoftware/BASIC-splitViewController/README.md

 # BASIC-splitViewController
-This is a barebones split view controller which populates data using REST API calls
+This is a barebones split view controller which populates data using REST API calls it is also built using procedurally defined view elements.